Sh1ny4/Sh1ny4.github.io/index.md

 ## This is my Github Page
 ### Markdown is pretty easy so far
+###I have to thank the creators of this tool still, I really wouldn't have been able to code in html

 ````
 This is my attempt at making a front page that doesn't suck